 - How to deploy an application in Kubernetes

-- How to create Kubernetes clusters in Amazon, Google Cloud, and Microsoft Azure
+- How to create Kubernetes clusters in Amazon, Google Cloud, Microsoft Azure and Digital Ocean

 - How to use helm, charts, kubectl